LastStranger/vrchat-app/README.md

 ## License

-React Native Magic Modal is licensed under the MIT License.
+vrchat-app is licensed under the MIT License.